ezrapierce000/bela-iree-container/README.md

 You must first import your model into a [MLIR](https://mlir.llvm.org/) dialect which can then be compiled by IREE.
 This is well supported for TFLite and PyTorch importing is also being worked on with the [Torch-MLIR](https://github.com/llvm/torch-mlir) project.

 *TFLite*: IREE provides an importing tool for TFLite models `iree-import-tflite`.
-This tool will import your TFLite model into the [TOSA dialect](https://mlir.llvm.org/docs/Dialects/TOSA/).
-You can find more in depth docs about using TFLite with IREE [here](https://iree-org.github.io/iree/getting-started/tflite/), but to get started importing a TFLite model to MLIR, run the following command:
+This tool comes installed in the container and will import your TFLite model into the [TOSA dialect](https://mlir.llvm.org/docs/Dialects/TOSA/).
+You can find more in depth docs about using TFLite with IREE [here](https://iree-org.github.io/iree/getting-started/tflite/), but to get started importing a TFLite model to MLIR, run the following command in the Docker container:

 ```
 iree-import-tflite /path/to/tflite/model.tflite -o /path/to/mlir/model/output.mlir